 How is digitalization impacting alarm management?

 Traditionally, in alarm management, every incoming alarm needs to be processed manually by an operator in the control center.
-As the number of alarms increases, it becomes more and more of a challenge for the operator to understand what's going on and give attention to the real alarms only and disregard false alarms.
+As the number of alarms increases, it becomes more and more of a challenge for the operator to understand what's going on, give attention to the real alarms only, and disregard false alarms.
 Modern alarm management platforms like evalink offer smart alarm filtering based on connecting operations with automation technology which helps operations teams stay focused on priorities.